 Diyas and lanterns are the stuff of my soul.
-I am ever so thankful for family and friends coming together with the soul aim of making merry and having food.
-Last year Diwali followed papa coming back from the hospital after his bypass surgery.
+I am also grateful for family and friends coming together with the soul aim of making merry and having food.
+Last year, Diwali followed papa coming back from the hospital after his bypass surgery.
 It felt so much brighter than a regular no-bypass Diwali.
 This year, we are learning to celebrate through kaki’s chemos.
 It is to me what I guess new years are to some; a mental restart, a new-ish bright page, even if in the same tattered notebook.

-I come to my village each year to celebrate Diwali in the house my great-great grandparents built and my parents took care of.
-In some ways, it also feels like I have traveled back in time, to a place before setting straight (at least in theory) of gender norms.
+I come to my village each year to celebrate Diwali in the house my great-great-grandparents built and my parents took care of.
+In some ways, it is like traveling back in time, to a place before setting straight (at least in theory) of gender norms.
 I am expected to toil in the kitchen and create a pretty context for merry to be made in.
-I get complimented on how fast and soft my chapatis are, how nice the rangoli.
+I get complimented on how fast and soft my chapatis are, how nice my rangoli is.
 I even get praised for my part in bringing up babyr.
 “Your kids will be very well disciplined and loved” I am told.
-These things I don’t care for.
-These are the things that were asked of me, for my gender.
-What I have never got complimented or even acknowledgement for are decisions related to my career, how well I drive or how I help manage mental health- things I decided to be good at.
+I don’t care about these things.
+I want to be complimented or just acknowledged for my career decisions, how well I drive or how I help manage mental health- things I try to be good at.

 I need to yell at someone; maybe throw a (delicate) punch.
-Any non-abstract, even slightly guilty entity would do.
+Any non-abstract, even slightly guilty entity would suffice.
 My male cousins and elders don’t seem to be the perpetrators.
-They are the victims, who lack the skills to make round, soft chapatis, who were never taught, never complimented to reinforce the joy they should get from tending and nurturing.
-Then who do I speak to to set things right?
+They are also the victims.
+They lack the skills to make round, soft chapatis, who were never taught, never complimented (to reinforce the joy they should get) for tending and nurturing.
+Then who do I speak to, to set things right?
 Can I talk to the manager?

-I was fuming these words over my 167th chapati when R walked to me, 3 types of achar and 2 types of papad in one arm and gave me a sip of coffee with the other, before returning to serve.
-In the space provided my a loving sip of coffee, my ‘me against the patriarchy’ fury calmed to ‘this will pass’ placidity, which lead to joy about the diyas, lanterns, rangolis, chaklis and dess ups.
+I was fuming these words over my 167th chapati when R walked to me, 3 types of achar and 2 types of papad in one arm, and gave me a sip of coffee with the other, before returning to serve.
+In the space provided by a loving sip of coffee, my ‘me against the patriarchy’ fury calmed to ‘this will pass’ placidity, which led to joy about the diyas, lanterns, rangolis, chaklis, and dressing-up.

 Dear allies, who lie tired and aching in bed at the end of a long day of cooking, decorating, serving, cleaning up, thank god for you.